Grander than a gite

 La Source offers guests “much more than a room”.

-They can enjoy privileged living and an enriched French lifestyle experience, relaxing in a grande maison de village in a very special part of medieval France that is steeped in history and charm.
+Guests can enjoy privileged living and an enriched French lifestyle experience, relaxing in a grand edge of village house in a very special part of medieval France, that is steeped in history and charm.

-Guests can take a basket from the kitchen and visit a farmers market or food store and come home with a picnic or a selection from the array of prepared foods that are available.
-All the necessary utensils and condiments, a blow torch for your creme brûlée or a shucking tool for your oysters will be made available by your hosts to enhance your French lifestyle experience.
+Guests can take a basket from the kitchen and visit the patisserie, a farmers market, boucherie or food store and come home with fresh bread and pastries, a plat de jour or the makings of a gourmet meal to enjoy in front of the fire place or alfresco on the terrace.
+All the necessary utensils, a blow torch for your creme brulee or a shucking tool for your oysters will be available to enhance your French lifestyle experience.

-The property consists of La Principal Maison, La Petite Maison, on site parking and 1.5 hectares of forest and gardens.
+The property consists of La Maison Principale, La Petite Maison, onsite parking and 1.5 hectares of forest and gardens.

 The main house has three stories plus an attic.

-La Grande Chambre and La Suite occupy the whole of the first floor.
+La Grande Chambre and La Suite Bonaparte occupy the whole of the first floor.

 The attic is available for clothes drying.

-La Petite Maison is a short walk from the terrace through the gardens and has its own outdoor area and its’ exceptional views.
+La Petite Maison is a short walk from the terrace through the gardens and has its own kitchen and outdoor area.